8 Types of Dracaena Plants Varieties with Pictures and Care Guides

 Corn Palm, Dracaena fragrans

-Corn Palm or Corn Plant bears glossy large yellow-striped leaves which will brighten up even the dullest of places.
+Corn Palm also called Corn Plant, Striped Dracaena or Compact Dracaena is an easy care plant whose glossy, large, yellow-striped leaves will brighten up any space even the dullest of places.

 2. Dracaena deremensis